capnproto/capnproto/kjdoc/tour.md

 Instead, when cancellation concerns matter, consider using "adapted promises", a more sophisticated alternative. `kj::newAdaptedPromise<T, Adapter>()` constructs an instance of the class `Adapter` (which you define) encapsulated in a returned `Promise<T>`. `Adapter`'s constructor receives a `kj::PromiseFulfiller<T>&` used to fulfill the promise.
 The constructor should then register the fulfiller with the desired producer.
 If the promise is canceled, `Adapter`'s destructor will be invoked, and should un-register the fulfiller.
 One common technique is for `Adapter` implementations to form a linked list with other `Adapter`s waiting for the same producer.
 Adapted promises make consumer cancellation much more explicit and easy to handle, at the expense of requiring more code.

+For very simple use cases where the producer is producing void, you might use kj::AsyncEvent.

 ### Loops

 Promises, due to their construction, don't lend themselves easily to classic `for()`/`while()` loops.
 Instead, loops should be expressed recursively, as in a functional language.
 For example: